 On the automatic report generated in a system, you can see

-Figure 6 Detailed view of a stand count report on the Proofminder platform
+Figure 6 – A plant stand count report on the Proofminder platform

-Figure 7 Detailed view of a stand count report with distinguished male and female rows on the Proofminder platform
+Figure 7 – A plant-level view of a stand count report on the Proofminder platform